 Day 4 and 5: Deep Learning in Medicine

 Deep learning networks, and specifically the convolutional neural network, will be introduced.
 Their clinical significance, based on an historical overview, will be presented, together with the implementation aspects.
 Participants will be offered hands-on training with a simple convolutional neural network.

 This course is intended for PhD students and young scientists with a background in Biomedical Technology, Technical Medicine, and related fields.
 It is primarily intended for students who have a need for more insight in machine learning with application to medical image data.

-Some experience and affinity with Matlab and with vector-matrix calculus is a prerequisite for this course.
+Familiarity and experience with Matlab and with vector-matrix calculus is a prerequisite for this course.

 The course is organized by:

 - Dr Ferdinand (Ferdi) van der Heijden, PhD – University of Twente

 - Prof Rajiv (Raj) Gupta, MD, PhD – Massachusetts General Hospital and Harvard Med School

 - Can (John) O. Tan, PhD – Spaulding Rehab Hospital, MGH and Harvard University